 Can a Vehicular Manslaughter Conviction Be Expunged from My Record?

 In Texas, expungement of felony convictions, including vehicular manslaughter, is generally not possible.
 However, some cases may be eligible for record sealing or non-disclosure, which limits public access to your criminal record.
+This will need to be examined after your case has been fully adjudicated and there is no pending legal action pending.

 Can I Get Bail if I Am Charged with Vehicular Manslaughter?